Death anxiety: Wisdom: ego integrity vs. despair

 Developmental psychologist Erik Erikson formulated the psychosocial theory that people progress through a series of crises as they grow older.
-The theory also envelops the concept that once an individual reaches the last stages of life, they reach the level he called "ego integrity".
-Ego integrity is when one comes to terms with one's life and accepts it.
+Erikson's theory also proposes the concept that once an individual reaches the last stages of life, they reach the level he called "ego integrity".
+Ego integrity is marked by one coming to terms with both one's life and inevitable death and accepting it.
 It was also suggested that when a person reaches the stage of late adulthood, they become involved in a thorough overview of their life to date.
 When one can find meaning or purpose in one's life, one has reached the integrity stage.
-Reversely, when an individual views their life as a series of failed and missed opportunities, they do not reach the ego integrity stage.
-People who have attained this stage of ego integrity are believed to exhibit less death anxiety.
+Conversely, when an individual views their life as a series of failed and missed opportunities, they do not reach the ego integrity stage.
+They instead experience despair; this variation of the stage is marked by feelings of disdain and unfulfillment.
+People who have attained the stage of ego integrity rather than despair are believed to exhibit less death anxiety.

+In a study performed in 2020, researchers tested to see if psychological need-based experiences affect their death attitudes and to see if ego integrity and despair greatly play a role in these death attitudes.
+The need-based experiences in this research study are the feelings of autonomy, relatedness, and competence.
+The researchers found that if the participants' needs were satisfied, they would have higher ego integrity in relation to their attitude towards death.
+This allowed the participants to have an easier time accepting death.
+If the participants struggled to have their needs met, then they would experience higher despair in relation to death anxiety.
+This meant that they had more death anxiety overall.